microsoft/BosqueLanguage/README.md

 **Note:** This repository and code are currently still experimental.
 This means that the language is subject to revision, there are bugs and missing functionality, and the performance is limited.

 ## News
+**June 2021**
+Pushing version 0.8.0 as new master -- this update obsoletes the previous prototype version and lays the ground work for an eventual stable release.
+Major rework was done in the language, type-checker, validator implementation, and runtime.
+More details will be posted soon but the headline is exciting improvements in all areas.

+However, this also means many many things are broken.
+Fixes and tests are coming online continuously and I will be opening a number of issues that are suitable for community contributions.
+Looking forward to seeing Bosque move from an exciting concept and toward a practical language!

 **March 2021**
 Update on road to 1.0 -- this branch now builds and runs a small set of tests for the verifier and model checker!
 Progress on this work has been slow and hard but it looks to be paying off.